-Gulf crisis: Will reconciliation reshape the region's power balance?
+How the GCC reconciliation deal could reshape the region's power balance

 At the conclusion of the summit, the GCC countries and Egypt signed the 'Al-Ula declaration' which brought the blockade of Qatar to a formal end, and Riyadh announced the restoration of full ties between Qatar and the embargo nations.